 I took poly-fill (like you would put in a quilt or a pillow) and rubbed a sharpie marker in certain spots.
 I them just rubbed the poly-fill against itself to make the grey wool.
 In addition, you will need a piece of linen which I found in my fabric scraps.

 The book essentially calls for 2 different bundles.
-I put the stated items into squares of maroon and gold fabrics with blue and maroon ribbons (as shown in the book).
+I put the stated items into squares of maroon and gold fabrics with blue and maroon ribbons (as shown in the original version of the book).

 Place both bundles in a wooden box (which I picked up at the craft store)

-As we came to each point in the story where each item was needed, the children and their parents took them out of their bundles and experienced the story with actual items.
+As we came to each point in the story where something was being spoken of, the children and their parents took the objects out of their bundles and experienced the story with actual items.
 I think we all really liked the real Frankincense and Myrrh!